The Bialetti Moka Express Stovetop Espresso and Coffee Maker Review

-The largest capacity option, the 12-cup brewer, goes for less than $50.
-Just think about that–the 12-cup moka pot produces around 14 ounces of espresso, which is enough for at least 7 cappuccinos or 14 lattes!
+The largest capacity option, the 12-cup brewer, goes for around £60.
+Just think about that–the 12-cup moka pot produces around 650 ml of espresso, which is enough for at least 10 cappuccinos or lattes!
 Any espresso machine with that kind of fast, high-volume capability would cost significantly more than this handy stovetop brewer.

 Alternatives to the Bialetti Moka Express